 Although the process for undergraduate medicine may seem never-ending, the process of entering undergrad medicine is a path to a career that is truly unlike any other.
 While intellectually rewarding and stimulating for those who undertake it, what is perhaps the biggest pleasure will be your potential to apply your skills in a clinical environment to real patients and people.

-When it comes to the undergrad med application process, unlike most other courses, applying for undergraduate medicine has a few more steps.
 In addition to waiting for your final ATAR at the end of the year after your exams, there are several preceding steps to obtain entry into undergraduate medical schools.
+Hence, applications for undergraduate medicine courses can, for many, be a daunting process.
+Fret not, this article ultimately serves to assist you with the undergrad medicine application process!

-Undergraduate Medicine Eligibility
+- Undergraduate Medicine Fee Structures

 To apply for medicine in Australia, whether as a domestic or international student, students must have completed their respective school leaving qualifications.